Gwindow/WhatAPI/Twinklebear Work Notes.md

 Why is the artist list returned to us in the Request search a 2d array, when it's just an array of artists?
 I'll have to ask Gwindow about this.
 Maybe we can change it to a 1d array, 2d is an odd choice.

+in search.torrents.Torrent what is the field editionId?

+what is personal freeleech?
+Is that if you use a token on the torrent, it tags as personal freeleech til you download it?

+in search.torrents.Artist what is the field aliasId?

+in general: what is catalogueNumber/remasterCatalogueNumber?

 In function in notifications.Results:
 ```Java
 public void downloadFile(String url, String path) throws IOException {